 - Your name/handle and a link for recognition in our recognized Security Researchers List or inform us that you do not want to be mentioned.

-This Responsible Disclosure Policy is for a large part based on the Open Source Responsible Disclosure Policy, the original version of which is licensed under a Creative Commons Attribution 4.0 International License and can be read in its original form here.
+This Responsible Disclosure Policy is for a large part based on the Open Source Responsible Disclosure Policy, the original version of which is licensed under a Creative Commons Attribution 4.0 International License.